MEA SHE'ARIM - A PASSAGE IN TIME

+For many generations that information and sometimes what we call “feed on the wall of Facebook”, is written on white plaque on real walls around the neighborhood.
+A common thing is to see groups of men standing together and reading the new feed on the wall.
 These plaques which are called "Pashquil", transmit a lot of information in a dramatic language regarding, events, politics and even anonymous criticism etc., An interesting fact is that Pasquino is the name of a statue in Rome where in the past and still, people would post anonymous messages.
 Reading those messages is a good way to understand pulse of the neighborhood.

+As part of my role as a photography teacher, I sometimes come to the neighborhood accompanied by other photographers, I explain to everyone that with the right approach it is possible to reach almost anyone and everyone while giving mutual respect.
 One evening on the eve of Hanukkah, while we were photographing outdoors a family lighting candles in the window during the Feast of Lights. the owner of the house- Pinchas, came out and invited us to enter his house and celebrate the miracle.
 After entering his house, he said to us, "Do you know why I invited you inside?
-To show you that everything that is thought and said about us in the city of Tel Aviv is not true."
+To show you that everything that is thought and said about us in the city of Tel Aviv is not true".

 Pinchas and I have been keeping in touch for 3 years and have very interesting conversations between us.

-in the bible it is said that people should celebrate and be merry “ad lo yada” – until you get wasted… from drinking wine.
-The atmosphere is like a south American carnival, on that day a lot of forbidden things are done, it is a day where it is allowed to behave silly.
+My favorite day of the year is of course Purim – the Jewish equivalent to Halloween, It is amazing to see the beautiful costumes which most of them where done handmade with all a lot of care. in the bible it is said that people should celebrate and be merry “ad lo yada” – until you get wasted… from drinking wine.
+The atmosphere is like a South American carnival, on that day many forbidden things are done, it is a day where it is allowed to behave silly.

 There is the smell of cooking in the air, lots of bakeries sell delicious pastries and Gefilte fish and Cholent- meat and bean stew, and the star of a Shabbat feast is the sweet bread – Challa.

 to say farewell, So that’s it for, time to say goodbye, Zei Gezunt.
 And in Hebrew slang we say "Yalla bye".